 Film Studies Minor

 The department offers a six-course minor that provides an opportunity for you to participate in our basic introductory courses and a selection from a large group of cross-listed courses, as well as a group of courses that we have not yet cross-listed.
 You can link your film minor to your primary major or pursue an entirely new area.
 For instance, you might focus on various cluster groups if so desired: television, cultural and media studies, international or global cinema, German cinema, Asian cinema, or writing for film and/or television and the media.

-In accordance with the University guidelines, students minoring in Film Studies must complete six courses for a grade (no pass/fail), and achieve a B average.
-Tutorials, education in the field, and student fora do not count toward the minor.
+In accordance with the University guidelines, students minoring in film studies must complete six courses for a grade (no pass/fail), and achieve a B average.
+Tutorials, education in the field, and student forums do not count toward the minor.

-Before becoming eligible for the minor you must complete Film 307, which would then count toward fulfillment of the minor.
-You must then see Logan Ludwig to activate a Minor Course Registration Chart.
-Transfer courses cannot be used as a prerequisite; nor can they count towards fulfillment.
-After acceptance into the minor you may submit courses taken overseas or at other universities to be considered on a case-by-case basis for credit.
+Before becoming eligible for the minor, you must complete FILM307, which would then count toward fulfillment of the minor and activate a minor course registration chart with the department (see department administrative assistant).
+Transfer courses cannot be used as a prerequisite, nor can they count toward fulfillment.
+After acceptance into the minor, you may submit courses taken overseas or at other universities to be considered on a case-by-case basis for credit.

-Film 307 should be taken in your freshman or sophomore year.
-After that, you may choose as convenient, just needing to complete the five additional courses before graduation.
+FILM307 should be taken during the first or sophomore year.
+Students must meet with minor administrator to declare the minor.
+After that, they may choose as convenient to complete the five additional courses before graduation.